 The cancer journey is complex and can be confusing and overwhelming for patients and families.
 It often takes more than one care provider or clinic to support this journey, which is why Whitehorse General Hospital has a highly collaborative and specialized team that provides a comprehensive range of care and is better able to support cancer patients closer to home.

-Our Cancer Care Team
+Our Cancer Care team includes:

 - Registered Nurses specializing in chemotherapy